TopStop5/novelscraper/README.md

 ```

 #### Downloading ChromeDriver
+##### MANUAL:
 ChromeDriver is required to run this, therefore install it from [here](https://googlechromelabs.github.io/chrome-for-testing/#dev)
 Download the Dev version for MacOS and unzip the folder.
 Copy the Path and when you run the program it'll ask you for the path.
 To reset the path type RESET.
+##### AUTOMATIC:
+Just run the script and It'll ask you if you have ChromeDriver installed, if you do have it installed then it'll ask you to input the path but if you dont then it'll install it for you
 <img src = ".\images\chromedriver.png">

 ### **Windows**